 It’s easy to lose your head with all the things to do in Dubrovnik, the famous Croatian seaside town boasting a medieval walled-in ‘old city’.
 Busloads, or should I say cruise-loads, of tourists make a day-or-two stop here, causing it to be flooded with people for a big portion of the year.
-My girlfriend Claire and I visited Dubrovnik early June, and since we were (not surprisingly) on a budget we looked for fun things to do in Dubrovnik that are cheap or free.
+My girlfriend Claire and I visited Dubrovnik early June, and since we were (not surprisingly) on a budget we looked at what to do in Dubrovnik without spending a ton of money.

 To give some perspective, all of the activities below can be done in a single day.
-I therefore wouldn’t recommend to stay in Dubrovnik for longer than a full day, and to only spend a night there if your transport schedule doesn’t permit otherwise.
+I, therefore, wouldn’t recommend to stay in Dubrovnik for longer than a full day and to only spend a night there if your transport schedule doesn’t permit otherwise.
 Here are our recommendations on what to do in Dubrovnik:

-What to do in Dubrovnik: Do hike to the top on this not so well-known pathway
+What to do in Dubrovnik: Do hike to the top of the hill on this not so well-known pathway

 As this path is mostly not covered by trees, you might want to start early or late in the day.
 The pathway is well kept, and you’ll meet some friendly fellow hikers on the way.
 As a bonus, there are tablets of Jesus Christ’s crucifixion at every bend, telling the story from start to finish.